 - 1/2 cup water

-- In a saucepan, add both water and sugar, mix for a few seconds and let it boil for 3 - 4 minutes.
+- In a saucepan, add both water and sugar, mix for a few seconds and let it boil for 5 minutes.
 Keep aside to cool.

 - In a pan, add the milk, butter, and sugar.
-Stir for a few seconds and let it come to a boil.
+Stir for a few seconds and let it come to a simmer.

-- Add vanilla to the cornstarch mixture then add it to the milk and keep stirring.
+- Add vanilla to the cornstarch mixture, add it to the milk and keep stirring to avoid forming lumps.

-- When the milk cover the back of a spoon, and a straight line made by your finger stay clear, then it is done.
+- When the milk is thicker and covers the back of the spoon, and a straight line made by your finger stays clear, it is done.

-- Remove from heat and pour in a plate, wait for it to cool, cover the pastry cream with plastic wrap, and place it in the fridge.
+- Remove the pastry cream from heat, pour in a plate, wait for it to cool, cover the pastry cream with plastic wrap, and place it in the fridge.

 - – Grease an 8×8 inch square or round baking pan with few drops of butter and keep aside.
+Use a nonstick pan.

-- Add one tablespoon of butter to the bread and mix with fork or better with your hand.
+- – Add one tablespoon of butter to the breadcrumbs and mix by hand; rub the mixture between your hands until well combined.

-- Spread the bread in the greased pan and press it down with your hands or the back of a spoon.
+- – Evenly spread the breadcrumbs in the greased pan and press it down with your hands or the back of a spoon.

 - – Take out the Kunafa from the oven.
-Keep the kunafa in the baking pan and after 10 minutes, flip it in a plate.
+Keep the kunafa in the baking pan and after 10 minutes, flip it on a serving plate.

-- Pour cool syrup on the hot Kunafa.
-Use only 1/4 cup of the syrup, it will be enough.
+- – Pour cool syrup on the hot Kunafa.
+Use only 1/4 cup of syrup; it will be enough.
 You can use the whole half cup if you wish though.